 Eating Disorder Professional Treatment - Individual Psychotherapy

-To treat destructive eating disordered behaviors, a CBT therapist is likely to teach a variety of cognitive restructuring techniques.
-For example, anorexics are challenged regarding their rigidly self-imposed expectations and perfectionism.
-They are helped to set more realistic goals for themselves and to decrease the importance they place on weight and body image.
+A CBT therapist is likely to teach many ways to change faulty thinking.
+For example, those with anorexia will be challenged regarding their rigidly self-imposed expectations and perfectionism.
+They will be taught to set more realistic goals for themselves and to decrease the importance they place on weight and body image.
 In recognizing their talents and strengths, their self-esteem benefits from a broader perspective of who they are and what they look like.
-In order to do this, a CBT therapist will often point out examples of their "black and white thinking," a form of cognitive distortion in which people see the world in absolutes rather than shades of gray; for example, thinking I am either completely terrible or totally wonderful, rather than thinking I am generally an okay person even though I am not perfect.
-The therapist will challenge people to monitor these rigid cognitions and rethink them in a manner allowing for more flexibility and ambiguity.
+To do this, a CBT therapist will often point out examples of "black and white thinking."
+This is a form of faulty thinking in which people see the world in absolutes rather than shades of gray.
+For example, thinking "I am either completely terrible" or "I am totally wonderful", rather than thinking "I am generally an okay person even though I am not perfect."
+The therapist will challenge people to monitor these rigid thoughts and to allow more flexibility in their thinking.

 For those with bulimia, CBT will look at how they spend too much time comparing themselves to others in unhealthy ways.
 They will learn:

 - to focus on themselves, rather than on external standards

 - positive self-talk to start being more kind to themselves